 If, after hearing all the evidence, the judge isn't satisfied that your lender has proved they have a right to take possession of your property, they can dismiss the case.
 If the case is dismissed, you can ask the judge to make an order that your lender should pay their own legal costs.

-If the judge makes an order for immediate possession , this means that your lender has been given permission to take possession of your property.
-You must move out within 28 days.
-If you don’t, your lender will have to apply to the Enforcement of Judgements Office to evict you.
-You will have to pay any fees the lender incurs to have you evicted.
+If the judge makes an outright possession order, this means that your lender has been given permission to take possession of your property.
+You will have to leave by the date given in the order.

 If the judge makes a suspended possession order, this means that you will be able to stay in your home as long as you keep to an arrangement to pay off the arrears.
 The terms of the arrangement will be set out in the order.
 You will need to pay off the arrears at a fixed amount a week or month on top of your normal mortgage payment.
 You will need to be able to pay off all the arrears by the end of the mortgage term.

 If you don't stick to the arrangement, your lender can apply to the court to evict you.
 You won't be told in advance if they do this.

 For more information about what your lender can do if you don't keep to the terms of a suspended possession order, see Eviction for mortgage arrears.

 In some cases, the judge will issue a suspended possession order to give you time to sell your home.
 They will only do this if you can make enough from the sale to clear the whole mortgage debt.
 This includes all the money you borrowed as well as your arrears.